The Costco Rotisserie Chicken Lawsuit: What Aren’t They Telling You?

 That’s a meaningful distinction.
 Erin Brockovich’s clients had cancer.
 They had dead family members.
 They had a paper trail of documented, real-world harm tied to a specific corporate decision.
 This lawsuit has a Missouri woman who bought chicken regularly and felt fine.
 That’s not a personal criticism of Lisa Taylor — she may have been approached by attorneys specifically looking for a named plaintiff.
 But it should make you think about who is actually driving this case.

-The answer, once you trace it back, is Farm Forward — an animal rights nonprofit whose stated mission is to “end factory farming.”
-They published a study in December 2025 criticizing the Nebraska plant, and within weeks a class action lawsuit citing that very study was filed in Seattle.
-The legal machinery moved fast and with purpose.
+The complaint cites research published by Farm Forward, an animal welfare nonprofit that has been openly critical of industrial poultry production.
+They published a study in December 2025 criticizing the Nebraska plant, and within weeks a class action lawsuit citing that study was filed in Seattle.
+The timing is worth noting.
 Costco has deep pockets and a $400 billion market cap — an attractive target.
 But Costco isn’t the only company with contaminated poultry plants.
 USDA data shows that facilities operated by Butterball, Cargill, Perdue, and Koch Foods received the worst possible Category 3 ratings every single month from 2020 through 2024.
 Perdue alone had four plants at the worst level 95% of the time.
 So why isn’t anyone suing them?

 What About the Hot Dogs at 7-Eleven?